Minnesota Museum of Mining

 The Museum operates within an expansive city park complex built in the 1930s, surrounded by a massive rock wall built by out-of-work miners in a WPA project.
 A granite castle, based on the Army Corp of Engineers logo, was built as the clubhouse for the Sportsmen's Club shooting range, the oldest gun club in Minnesota.
 A 1000-seat outdoor stone and concrete amphitheater, still in use, was built to host pageants and programs.
 The museum grounds extend over 13 acres, and picnicking on the grounds is encouraged.
 A pavilion shelters guests in rainy weather.

-Established in 1954 within the park, the Museum uses the Castle for admissions and video displays.
+The Minnesota Museum of Mining was established in 1954 within the park.
+It uses uses the Castle for admissions, a museum store, and video displays.
 Outside, a mining "truck park" containing huge mining shovels, a 1907 steam locomotive, ore cars, cabooses, assorted rock drills, pumps, and other mining heavy equipment can be entered by visitors.
 Inside the display buildings are an extensive geology exhibit with large format specimens, the "Ore to Steel" exhibit featuring mine office and lab plus large scale models of headframes and wash plant, and a chainsaw & logging equipment collection.
 The Iron Range Life exhibit shows a school, shops, a home, newspaper office, blacksmithy, and Doc "Moonlight" Graham's office equipment.
 An authentic Finnish sauna nestles into the woods, and artist F. Lee Jacques' personal model train and diorama—40 years in the making— fills one building by itself.
-A simulated underground mine can be entered, and the museum boasts the earliest Greyhound bus (1916) as well as two vintage fire trucks.
+A simulated underground mine provides a cool respite on hot summer days, and the museum boasts the earliest Greyhound bus (1916) as well as two vintage fire trucks.
 The museum is kid-friendly and visitors to the museum enjoy a hands-on experience.

 Organization Data